-A majority of the parties in the Catalan legislature approved a plan on Wednesday to “disconnect” the region from the rest of Spain, but secession is marred by infighting among the ruling separatists.
+A majority of Catalan lawmakers approved a plan on Wednesday to “disconnect” the region from the rest of Spain, but secession is marred by infighting among the ruling separatists.

-Puigdemont came to power in January under a deal with the CUP, a tiny independence party that unexpectedly held the balance of power after the last election.
+Puigdemont came to power in January under a deal with the CUP, a tiny separatist party that unexpectedly held the balance of power after the last election.

-In June, it voted down Puigdemont’s budget proposal, creating a crisis in the coalition that has yet to be resolved.
+In June, it voted down Puigdemont’s spending plan, creating a crisis in the coalition that has yet to be resolved.

-Junts pel Sí is itself a left-right coalition.
-Puigdemont’s center-right teamed up with the Republican Left to turn the regional election in September into a de facto referendum on independence.
+Together for Yes is itself a pact between Puigdemont’s center-right Democratic Party and the Republican Left.
+They teamed up in order to turn September’s regional election into a de facto referendum on independence.

-Spain’s central government and al Court have consistently blocked an official independence referendum in the region.
+Spain’s central government and Constitutional Court have blocked an official independence referendum.